DDDmath/CopperLP/README.md

 ## Requirements

-The experiments require:
+The scripts require:

 - SageMath 10.8 or later;
-- sufficient memory for lattice reduction and Gröbner-basis computation.
+- sufficient memory for polyhedral computation, lattice reduction, and Gröbner-basis computation.

-The scripts use SageMath's built-in lattice-reduction and Gröbner-basis implementations by default.
+The experimental scripts use SageMath's built-in lattice-reduction and Gröbner-basis implementations by default.

 The optional `msolve` backend can be used to accelerate Assumption 1 verification when it is available in the SageMath environment.
 It is disabled by default and is not required to run the scripts.